 Setting Up Bucket policies using CDK

 By default, all buckets created in S3 are private.
-Therefore, users cannot upload or read files from the bucket.
+Therefore, users will not be able to upload or read files from the bucket.
 We can set these permissions when we create an S3 bucket.

 export class AwsS3Stack extends Stack {